thesquash/stlwrt/README.md

 a line and let me know; I'd be interested in the design decisions you are making and have made, and I hope we may be able to collaborate somehow.

+## What's new?

+I obviously updated this README.

+I've also started to get back on development track -- somewhat -- after a 20-day hiatus.

+I deleted most of the old Autotools build files.

 ## My current plans for STLWRT

-The conversion to use fat and thin objects is almost done!
+The conversion to use fat and thin objects **was** almost done, but then I realized I was going about it wrong.
+Gee whiz, I've got to tell you the innards of GLib are hard to understand completely, and if you don't understand them *completely* then you'll fail.

 Some time ago I made much ado about wanting to write STLWRT so that when a STLWRT object was created / instantiated, STLWRT would create two copies of the